 Notes

-1 This reprint is a compilation as at 19 February 2010 of the Workers’ Compensation (DRD) Rules 2005 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 19 February 2010 of the Workers’ Compensation (DRD) Rules 2005 and includes the amendments made by the other written laws referred to in the following table1a.
 The table also contains information about any reprint.

 Compilation table